SNodeC/snode.c/README.md

 - `core::socket::State::DISABLED`
   The `ServerSocket` instance is disabled
 - `core::socket::State::ERROR`
-  During switching to the listening state an recoverable error has occurred.
+  During switching to the listening state a recoverable error has occurred.
 In case a *retry* is configured for this instance the listen attempt is retried automatically.
 - `core::socket::State::FATAL`
   A non recoverable error has occurred.
 No listen-retry is done.